nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     6. Other incorrect mark commands to try: `mark`, `mark x` (where x is larger than the list size), `mark y` (where y is any non-positive integer)<br>
        Expected: No person is marked.
 Error details shown in the status message.

+    7. Test case: `mark 4 5`<br>
+       Expected: Fourth and fifth contact are marked to `Done`.
+Details of the marked contacts shown in the status message.

 2. Marking a person while a filtered list of persons are being shown

     1. Prerequisites: Find a valid group of persons using the `find` command with appropriate inputs.
 Multiple persons in the filtered list all currently `Not Done`.

-    2. Test case: `mark 1`<br>
+    2. Test case: Utilise the same test cases in Section 1 of Marking a person<br>
-       Expected: First contact is marked.
-Details of the marked contact shown in the status message.

-    3. Test case: `mark 0`<br>
-       Expected: No person is marked.
-Error details shown in the status message.
+       Expected: Same results as the corresponding expected test case results in Section 1 of Marking a person, while still in the filtered list.

-    4. Test case: `mark 2`, then `mark 2` again<br>
+    3. Test case: `mark 6`, then `list`<br>
-       Expected: Second contact is marked with the first `mark 2`.
-Details of the marked contact shown in the status message.
+       Expected: For `mark 6`, the sixth contact is marked to `Done` and details of the marked contact shown in the status message.
-                 For the second `mark 2`, no new person is marked.
-Error details shown in the status message.

-    5. Test case: `mark 3 3`<br>
-       Expected: No person is marked.
-Error details shown in the status message.

-    6. Other incorrect mark commands to try: `mark`, `mark x` (where x is larger than the list size), `mark y` (where y is any non-positive integer)<br>
-       Expected: No person is marked.
-Error details shown in the status message.
+                 After `list`, locate the marked person in the list and the person should still be `Done`.

 ### Unmarking a person